 We’re busy people like you, and we built Appbot primarily to save you time managing your app stats and reviews.

 Appbot customers receive daily emails containing some at-a-glance app stats for the past 24 hours together with a list of the new reviews for that app.

-At the top of your review email you will see your average star rating together with table showing how many of each star rating you received.
-Below this you will see some overall app stats we have for this app for a quick comparison to see if your review sentiment is increasing or decreasing.
+At the top of your review email, you will see your average star rating together with a table showing how many of each star rating you received.
+Below this, you will see the overall app stats we have for this app for a quick comparison to see if your review sentiment is increasing or decreasing.

 Watch out for a lower average star rating for the current version than overall:

 You should check the reviews below the table, if several users have mentioned a bug, crash or other similar words you’ll see them here.